aklivity/zilla-plus-aws-templates/confluent-cloud/cdk/secure-public-access/README.WebStreaming.md

   --output table
 ```

-Alternatively, set the AWS Secrets Manager ARN for Zilla Plus via `cdk.context.json`, in the `IotIngestAndControl` `public` `certificate` variable.
+Alternatively, set the AWS Secrets Manager ARN for Zilla Plus via `cdk.context.json`, in the `WebStreaming` `public` `certificate` variable.

 If using AWS Secrets Manager to store the TLS certificate, the secret value should contain a private key and full certificate chain in text-based PEM format.